 Should I?
 But what if…?
 Maybe if I….?
-Or I could wait a bit….?These questions were whirling around in my brain at completely inappropriate times like at 3:00 am.
-Eventually I figured out a way to make super-tough decisions by myself. [keep reading]
+Or I could wait a bit….?These questions were whirling around my brain at completely inappropriate times but I figured out a way to make super-tough decisions by myself. [keep reading]

 It was touch and go there for a while.

 The whole process of selling the house, finding another place to live plus all the packing and cleaning brought me to the edge of my physical, emotional and mental limits.
 Here are some ‘lessons learned’ so you can avoid the pitfalls. [keep reading]